bormaxi8080/bormaxi8080/README.md

 Hi all, I am @bormaxi8080 (https://twitter.com/HiddenDjoker) aka Maxim Marshak, sociopathic cat lover, OSINT enthusiast, technical hiring specialist and software developer with Cybersecurity and DevOps activities.

-I Develop in Python, Node.js, Perl, Bash.
+I develop and investigate People and Companies Data on Python, Node.js, Perl, Bash with OSINT, Cybesecurity & DevOps activities and practices.
-Sometimes I hire people targeted for positions in IT level from middle+, with relocation outside Russia.
-Write about hiring in IT, Tech, Development and Investigations, I participate and write in various professional communities.
+Sometimes I hire targeted for positions in the IT level from middle+, with relocation outside Russia, write about hiring in IT, HR Tech, development and participate in various professional communities.

 ### Main projects: